What would bloom in your garden today?

 I start cultivating thoughts I prefer.
 I plant seeds I want to grow.

-So knowing this, and it being the spring time, let’s all begin to cultivate thoughts for what we really do what to bloom into what we desire.
+So knowing this, and it is springtime, let’s all begin to cultivate thoughts for what we do what to bloom into what we desire.

 What would be blooming for you today?
 What do you want to bloom for you in three days?